Performance-Carbon Trade-Offs across Architectural Biases in Shear Flow Forecasting: Conclusions

 \section{Conclusions}

 The primary message in this work, backed by empirical evidence, is to increase resource-awareness when designing ML experiments.
 While this can be accomplished in several ways~\citep{bartoldson2023compute}, we focus on the role of physics inductive biases and illustrate the different decisions practitioners have to consider.
-Through multiple experiments from simple oscillators to complex shear flow, we showed how physics-inductive biases affect the trade-off between predictive performance and carbon footprint.
+Using spatio- temporal forecasting of incompressible shear flow, we show how physics-inductive biases affect the trade-off between predictive performance and carbon footprint.

 This work advances a perspective grounded in resource-awareness and calls for a shift in mindset.
-As a community, we should discourage the pursuit of marginal improvements in performance that come from disproportionality higher resource costs.
+As a community, we should discourage the pursuit of marginal improvements in performance that come from disproportionately higher resource costs.
 With our work we have made the case to encourage resource-awareness by utilising existing domain knowledge and/or other inductive biases.